Skip to main content

 Reservations

 A reservation is an optional, short-lived hold that a maker can place on their credit line before requesting an advance.
-Reserving credit locks a fee snapshot so the maker knows the fee before committing.
+Reserving credit holds capacity on the line so it’s available when the maker requests the advance.
 A reservation expires at the time recorded in its expirationDate, after which the maker must reserve again.
 A maker can skip the reservation and request an advance directly.
-A credit line has at most one active reservation.
-Submitting a new reservation with a different idempotency key replaces an existing active reservation.
-The SettlementAdvanceReservation resource includes an id, an amount (currency and amount), an expirationDate, a fee, and a status drawn from ReservationStatus:
+A credit line allows one active reservation per currency.
+While a reservation is active, submitting another reservation for the same currency with a different idempotency key is rejected; the maker must first cancel the active reservation with Cancel a settlement advance reservation.
+A reservation is automatically canceled after a single advance is made against it.
+The SettlementAdvanceReservation resource includes an id, an amount (currency and amount), an expirationDate, and a status drawn from ReservationStatus:

-• funds_reserved: the reservation is active and holding credit
+• active: the reservation is live and holding capacity on the credit line

 The advance lifecycle